I caught up with Dillon Diaz to talk about getting started in the gay porn industry.

 When it comes to other guys, I like them to wear anything that’s flattering to their body.
 But, if I could choose it for them, I’d pick a nice jockstrap.

-I’d love to film my first scenes before the year is out.
-I want to get my dick wet in this industry and make more contacts to carry me into 2019, growing as a performer.
+I want to get my dick wet in this industry and make more contacts, growing as a performer.

 We want to hear your opinion

 I caught up with aspiring bodybuilder Alexander Kosztowny to talk fitness, food, and life as a vegan body-builder.

 No. Growing up, I was a heavy-set kid, and not very active at all.
 In school, I was very academic, and focused mainly on my studies rather than athletics.
 I didn’t dread gym class, and always worked hard and enjoyed certain sports like tennis and volleyball, but the lack of variety of activities in gym class limited my view on the variety of types of activities out there.
 If I’d tried a weight lifting class, or yoga, or karate, my attitude may have changed earlier in life.
 My sister was always active, but I come from a family who are not very big on physical activity or sports.
 Of course, like most, I wish I’d started earlier, but better late than never.

 Can you remember what your first experience of a gym was?

 I lost a lot of weight in high school with the onset of puberty, and with the gaining knowledge of nutrition, portion control, and cardiovascular activity.
 When I went to college, I found myself putting a lot of the weight back on, and knew I had to prevent that.
 I joined a gym, and hired a personal trainer for the first time to help me get back on track.